 ZLAP's exposure to mortality and morbidity risks is limited through the use of reinsurance.
-As a result an adverse change in mortality or morbidity experience relative to assumptions does not have a significant impact on the solvency coverage.
+As a result an adverse change in mortality or morbidity experience relative to best estimate assumptions does not have a significant impact on the solvency coverage.
+ZLAP's sensitivity to adverse pensioner longevity experience has reduced in comparison to 2019 as a result of a longevity reinsurance treaty implemented during 2020.
 The use of reinsurance is discussed further in the next section.